Fusion systems on bicyclic 2-groups: General results

 By Alperin's Fusion Theorem, the morphisms of a fusion system $\mathcal{F}$ on a $p$-group $P$ are controlled by the $\mathcal{F}$-essential subgroups of $P$.

-\begin{Definition} A subgroup $Q\le P$ is called \emph{$\mathcal{F}$-essential} if the following properties hold: \begin{enumerate}[(i)] \item $Q$ is \emph{fully $\mathcal{F}$-normalized}, i.\,e. $\lvert\N_P(R)\rvert\le\lvert\N_P(Q)\rvert$ if $R\le P$ and $Q$ are $\mathcal{F}$-isomorphic. \item $Q$ is \emph{$\mathcal{F}$-centric}, i.\,e. $\C_P(R)=\Z(R)$ if $R\le P$ and $Q$ are $\mathcal{F}$-isomorphic. \item $\Out_{\mathcal{F}}(Q):=\Aut_{\mathcal{F}}(Q)/\Inn(Q)$ contains a strongly $p$-embedded subgroup $H$, i.\,e. $p\mid|H|$, $p\nmid\lvert\Out_{\mathcal{F}}(Q):H\rvert>1$ and $p\nmid|H\cap {^xH}|$ for all $x\in\Out_{\mathcal{F}}(Q)\setminus H$. \end{enumerate} \end{Definition}
+\begin{Definition} A subgroup $Q\le P$ is called \emph{$\mathcal{F}$-essential} if the following properties hold: \begin{enumerate}[(i)] \item $Q$ is \emph{fully $\mathcal{F}$-normalized}, i.\,e. $\lvert\N_P(R)\rvert\le\lvert\N_P(Q)\rvert$ if $R\le P$ and $Q$ are $\mathcal{F}$-isomorphic. \item $Q$ is \emph{$\mathcal{F}$-centric}, i.\,e. $\C_P(R)=\Z(R)$ if $R\le P$ and $Q$ are $\mathcal{F}$-isomorphic. \item $\Out_{\mathcal{F}}(Q):=\Aut_{\mathcal{F}}(Q)/\Inn(Q)$ contains a strongly $p$-embedded subgroup $H$, i.\,e. $p\mid|H|<\lvert\Out_{\mathcal{F}}(Q)\rvert$ and $p\nmid|H\cap {^xH}|$ for all $x\in\Out_{\mathcal{F}}(Q)\setminus H$. \end{enumerate} \end{Definition}

 Notice that in \cite{Linckelmann} the first property is not required.
 It should be pointed out that there are usually very few $\mathcal{F}$-essential subgroups.
 In many cases there are none.
-Moreover, the groups with a strongly $p$-embedded subgroup are more or less known (see \cite{Bender,Stroth}).
 For convenience of the reader we state a version of Alperin's Fusion Theorem.
 For this let $\mathcal{E}$ be a set of representatives for the $\Aut_{\mathcal{F}}(P)$-conjugacy classes of $\mathcal{F}$-essential subgroups of $P$.